 A game can now be saved or loaded.

 6.2.1 Saving the current game

 Click on 'Get PGN' at the bottom left of the PGN Tool display.
-The current game that The King has been playing appears in the application window.
+The game that The King currently holds in its memory appears in the application window.
 For example: